Aagam1090/CarRacingGame/readme.md

 - **Simple Gameplay**: This game is designed with simplicity in mind, making it accessible for players of all ages.

 - **Challenging Obstacles**: Navigate through a track filled with randomly placed obstacle boxes, adding an element of challenge to the game.

-- **Time Tracking**: Your best time is recorded, so you can compete with yourself to achieve the fastest completion time.

 - **Responsive Controls**: The car's controls are responsive and easy to grasp, ensuring an enjoyable gaming experience.